Detroit: Colleges and universities

-Detroit is home to several institutions of higher learning including Wayne State University, a national research university with medical and law schools in the Midtown area offering hundreds of academic degrees and programs.
-The University of Detroit Mercy, in Northwest Detroit in the University District, is a prominent Roman Catholic co-educational university affiliated with the Society of Jesus (the Jesuits) and the Sisters of Mercy.
-The University of Detroit Mercy offers more than a hundred academic degrees and programs of study including business, dentistry, law, engineering, architecture, nursing and allied health professions.
-The University of Detroit Mercy School of Law is Downtown across from the Renaissance Center.

-Grand Valley State University's Detroit Center host workshops, seminars, professional development, and other large gatherings in the building.
-Located in the heart of downtown next to Comerica Park and the Detroit Athletic Club, the center has become a key component for educational activity in the city.
+Detroit is home to several institutions of higher learning, including Wayne State University and the University of Detroit Mercy.
+Grand Valley State University's Detroit Center hosts workshops, seminars, professional development, and other large gatherings.
 Sacred Heart Major Seminary, founded in 1919, is affiliated with Pontifical University of Saint Thomas Aquinas, Angelicum in Rome and offers pontifical degrees as well as civil undergraduate and graduate degrees.
-Sacred Heart Major Seminary offers a variety of academic programs for both clerical and lay students.
 Other institutions in the city include the College for Creative Studies and Wayne County Community College.
-Marygrove College was a Catholic institution formerly based in Detroit before it closed in 2019.
 In June 2009, the Michigan State University College of Osteopathic Medicine which is based in East Lansing opened a satellite campus at the Detroit Medical Center.
-The University of Michigan was established in 1817 in Detroit and later moved to Ann Arbor in 1837.